edictdev/schoolinfo/README.md

 You are of course free to alter the code yourself under the GPL or message me on the mahara.org site if you have any ideas for changes or features.

-Latested version hosted at https://github.com/edictdev/schoolinfo
+Latest version hosted at https://github.com/edictdev/schoolinfo

 Please see files for licence and copyright.